 Making a mobile site requires prioritization.
 Start by working out what the most important and common tasks are for your customers on mobile.
 Being able to support these tasks is critical and this is why the measure of your mobile site is how well customers can complete their objectives.
 There are ways to make the design of your site support ease of use too.
 Focus on consistency in your interface and providing an unified experience across platforms.

-"Mobile shoppers put ease of use foremost when it comes to mobile shopping sites, with 48% of respondents citing it as the most important quality of a mobile site they visit," cites MediaPost.
+"Mobile shoppers put ease of use foremost when it comes to mobile shopping sites, with 48% of respondents citing it as the most important quality of a mobile site they visit," says MediaPost.

 3. Select a mobile template, theme, or design that's consistent for all devices (for example, use responsive web design).

-"Using RWD enabled Baines & Ernst to optimise its site experience across different screen sizes without creating multiple websites.
+"Using responsive web design enabled Baines & Ernst to optimize its site experience across different screen sizes without creating multiple websites.
 They noticed that visitors visited 11% more pages on their site per visit and mobile conversions grew by 51%."

-For details on how to implement responsive web design, see the developer content at Web Fundamentals.
+For details on how to implement responsive web design, refer to Web Fundamentals.
 If you'd like to weigh the pros and cons of different implementations for mobile, tablet, and desktop websites, read Building Websites for the Multi-Screen Consumer.